-How does a home equity loan work?
+How a home equity loan works

-When you take out a home equity loan, a lender approves you for a loan amount based on the percentage of equity you have in your home.
-Some lenders may require that you pay closing costs to get a home equity loan.
+When you take out a home equity loan, the lender approves you for a loan amount based on the percentage of equity you have in your home.
+Some lenders might require you to pay closing costs to get a home equity loan.

 Home equity loan requirements

-Unlike home equity loans, HELOCs usually have variable interest rates.
+Unlike home equity loans, HELOCs have variable interest rates.
 Though average HELOC rates tend to be lower than home equity loan rates, your monthly payments could increase if interest rates increase.